AndrewH537/PropertyPalScanner/README.md

 Windows: Ctrl + Shift + P
 Select required interpreter

+To run the script run main.py
+To run just the scraper run scraper.py

 If you still get import errors for requests and bs4 you may need to run the following;
 py -m pip install requests
 py -m pip install bs4

+# Schedule the program
+For task schedule on windows:
+1. Open Task manager
+2. Create a new task
+3. Set the trigger to repeat at the desired interval
+4. Set the action to start a program and point it to your interpreter and main.py

+For schedule on cron run:
+crontab -e
+0 * * * * /usr/bin/python3 /path/to/your/main.py

 # Customisation
 1. Change the targeted URL